alyssabedard/mpv2anki/docs/installation.md

 > **Note**: You can customize these keybindings in your MPV configuration,
 > but make sure to check `main.lua` and `config.lua` to avoid conflicts with
 > the script's functionality.
 This also applies to MPV-based media players like IINA (check the software settings).

-### OS Support

-This script has been primarily tested on macOS.
-While it should work on Linux and Windows, I currently don't have access to these OS for thorough testing.
-Feel free to contribute.

 ### Makefile Commands